google-deepmind/concordia/concordia/examples/one_more_song/README.md

   public state also include waits and persistence overhead, not pure model time.

-The page keeps turn/wait instructions beside the reply controls as the conversation grows, and keeps unsent drafts in the open tab during disconnection.
+The page keeps turn/wait instructions beside the reply controls as the conversation grows, and keeps unsent drafts through disconnection and reload in the same tab.
+Drafts use browser session storage, isolated by the host run; a fresh game does not reuse an earlier offer.
+When browser policy blocks storage, the open tab still keeps its draft, but reloading cannot recover it.
 Stalled network requests time out and reconnect; a timed-out submission keeps the draft and asks you to check the conversation before retrying, because the server may already have accepted it.
 Submissions are never automatically replayed.
-It does not store drafts across browser/process restarts.
+Tab-scoped storage is not a permanent backup; losing the browser session loses unsent drafts.
 Host/provider errors end the session with a visible message; partial standard logs are saved.
 Changing a local model or re-running does not promise the same conversation.
 Mobile viewport emulation is not physical-phone verification.